bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-10-07-newsletter.md

     for previous discussion about this proposed method for protocol feature negotiation.

+    *Correction:* this item originally incorrectly stated that Bitcoin Core penalized peers who sent unknown messages after their `verack` messages.
+We've corrected it to indicate that unknown messages were never specifically penalized, although messages received out of the expected order were penalized.
+Before this change, that included receiving any message besides `version` or `wtxidrelay` before `verack`.
+We thank Marco Falke for reporting the error in our description.

 - [Bitcoin Core #19725][] updates the `getpeerinfo` RPC.
 Its results now return a new `connection_type` field that indicates the reason the node either opened that connection to an outbound peer or